People

 Giovanni Maggi, Ph.D., Stanford University, 1994, is the Howard H. Leach Professor of Economics & International Affairs.
 He is a faculty research associate at the National Bureau of Economic Research.
 His research and teaching interests include international trade and political economy.
 He has written numerous articles for a variety of economics journals, including the American Economic Review, the Journal of Political Economy and The Quarterly Journal of Economics.

-Isabela Mares is Professor of Political Science at Yale University and a member of the American Academy of Arts and Sciences..
-She has written extensively on a range of topics in comparative politics and political economy, including democratization, clientelism and corruption, taxation and fiscal capacity development, social policy reforms in both developed and developing countries.
-She is the author of The Politics of Social Risk: Business and Welfare State Development (New York: Cambridge University Press), Taxation, Wage Bargaining and Unemployment (New York: Cambridge University Press); From Open Secrets to Secret Voting: The adoption of electoral reforms protecting voter autonomy (New York: Cambridge University Press) and Conditionality and Coercion: Electoral clientelism in Eastern Europe, co-authored with Lauren Young (forthcoming, Oxford University Press).
+Isabela Mares Isabela Mares is the Arnold Wolfers Professor of Political Science and the Director of the European Union Center at Yale.
+She specializes in the comparative politics of Europe.
+Professor Mares has written extensively on labor market and social policy reforms, the political economy of taxation, electoral clientelism, reforms limiting electoral corruption.
+Her current research examines the political responses to antiparliamentarism in both contemporary and historical settings.
+She is the author of five books: The Politics of Social Risk: Business and Welfare State Development (New York: Cambridge University Press 2003), Taxation, Wage Bargaining and Unemployment (New York: Cambridge University Press 2006), From Open Secrets to Secret Voting (New York: Cambridge University Press 2015), Conditionality and Coercion: Electoral clientelism in Eastern Europe (co-authored with Lauren Young, Oxford University Press 2018) and Protecting the Ballot: How First Wave Democracies Ended Electoral Corruption (Princeton: Princeton University Press 2022).
 Her work has received numerous awards, including the Gregory Luebbert Award for best book in Comparative Politics of APSA, the Willam Riker Award for best book in Political Economy of APSA and the Gregory Luebbert Award for best paper in comparative politics at APSA, among others.

-Gerard Padro i Miquel is a Professor of Economics and Political Science and the current director of the Leitner Program.
+Gerard Padró i Miquel is a Professor of Economics and Political Science and the current director of the Leitner Program.
 He is a political economist whose research focuses on the political frictions that lead to economic underdevelopment, with a focus on conflict, corruption and accountability.
+He is interested in the interplay between politics and economics as a barrier for development with a focus on civil conflict and on the politics of non-democratic regimes.
 He is a member of the National Bureau of Economic Research and the Centre for Economic Policy Research.
 His research has been published in the American Economic Review, the Quarterly Journal of Economics and the Review of Economic Studies among other outlets.
 After obtaining his PhD at MIT (Economics, 2005) we was a faculty member at Stanford University and the London School of Economics prior to joining Yale.

 Mushfiq Mobarak

-Mushfiq Mobarak is a Professor in the department of economics and at the School of Management at Yale.
+Mushfiq Mobarak is the Jerome Kasoff ’54 Professor of Management and Economics at Yale University with concurrent appointments in the School of Management and in the Department of Economics.
 He is a development economist with interests in environmental issues.
 Professor Mobarak has several ongoing research projects in Bangladesh, Indonesia, India and Malawi.
 He conducts field experiments exploring ways to induce people in developing countries to adopt technologies or behaviors that are likely to be welfare improving.
 He also studies political reactions when development interventions are scaled up.
 Professor Mobarak is Faculty Director of the Yale Research Initiative on Innovation and Scale (Y-RISE) at the Macmillan Center.
 He also co-chairs the Urban Services Initiative and the Environment & Energy Sector work at the Jameel Poverty Action Lab (J-PAL) at MIT, and is the academic lead for the Bangladesh Research Program for the ‘International Growth Centre (IGC)’ at LSE and Oxford.
 He has previously worked at the World Bank and at the International Monetary Fund.

 Didac Queralt